 Keep the First Swim Short and Sweet

 For young babies, 20 minutes in the water is plenty.
 Your toddler may want to stay anywhere from 30 minutes to an hour.
 Always follow your child’s cues.

-It is far better to leave him wanting more, than struggle with him if he reaches his limit for being comfortable in the water before the class ends.
+It is far better to leave them wanting more, than struggle with a child who has reached their limit for being comfortable in the water before the class ends.